10 hidden features in iOS 12

 More Battery info

 Figuring what's draining the battery on any mobile device is something we all want to know more about.
-With iOS 12, open the Settings app and select Battery and you will have as much info as you can digest.
-New charts, breakdowns, and graphs show you exactly what was using your battery and, perhaps most importantly when it was used.
+With iOS 12, open the Settings app, select Battery and you will have as much info as you can digest.
+New charts, breakdowns and graphs show you exactly what was using your battery and, perhaps most importantly, when it was used.

 Alternate appearance in Face ID